wvreeven/PyLX200Mount/README.md

 A mount controller implementing the Meade LX200 protocol and commanding stepper motors.
 This allows for any dobson telescope to present itself as an LX200 mount.
+Support for ASI120MM-S/MC-S cameras is also built in.
+Using one improves the accuracy of plate solving and allows for accurate push-to capabilities if no motors are used.
+For rapid plate solving [tetra3](https://github.com/esa/tetra3) is used.
+An optimized solver database has been created for the supported cameras.
 Note that LX200 mounts generally are RaDec but under the hood this project uses AltAz.

+> ***At the moment both the motor support and plate solving support are experimental.***

 ## Running the code